Generics in Go: three years later, what has survived

 What hasn’t happened

 The most common prediction at first was that generics would replace interface{} in all contexts where it was used.
 That hasn’t really happened.
-If you look at idiomatic code in the most active Go projects (Kubernetes, Docker, CockroachDB, the standard library itself), the public surface is still dominated by traditional interfaces, concrete function signatures, and use of any where flexibility is genuinely needed.
+If you look at idiomatic code in the most active Go projects — Kubernetes, Docker, CockroachDB, the standard library itself — the public surface is still dominated by traditional interfaces, concrete function signatures, and use of any where flexibility is genuinely needed.

 What has happened

 Where generics have rooted strongly is in the deep layers of libraries.
 Open code from golang.org/x/exp/slices, from recent sync utilities, or from database clients like pgx, and you’ll find generics everywhere.
-That’s the kind of code where generalization makes sense: fundamental operations on collections, concurrency utilities, deserializers.
+That’s the kind of code where generalisation makes sense: fundamental operations on collections, concurrency utilities, deserializers.

-The pattern that has emerged is clear.
-Generic functions are used when: – The logic is truly identical across types, not just similar. – There’s performance to be lost with any and reflection, and the cost is noticeable. – The generic signature is clearer for the user than an interface.
+anyand reflection, and the cost is noticeable. - The generic signature is clearer for the user than an interface.

 What has surprised

 This pattern has spread to JSON serialization, config parsing, and several testing frameworks.
-It’s the scenario where generics add the most: you keep type checking across an abstraction that previously lost it entirely.

 The other place generics have taken unexpected hold is typed channels and concurrency primitives.
 Libraries like sourcegraph/conc offer worker pools, result groups, and similar primitives with generics, and the experience is qualitatively better than the equivalent with interface{} and type assertions.